Rupesh-KMeena/speech_emotion_recognition/README.md

 ## Overview

-This project implements a Speech Emotion Recognition (SER) model using Long Short-Term Memory (LSTM) networks.
+This project implements a Speech Emotion Recognition (SER) model using MLP, CNN and Long Short-Term Memory (LSTM) models.
 The model processes audio data to classify emotions based on the extracted features from the audio signals.

 ## Table of Contents